artalar/reatom/README.md

 Reatom always developed for long time usage.
 Our first LTS (Long Time Support) version (v1) [was released in December 2019](https://github.com/artalar/reatom/releases/tag/v1.0) and in 2022 we provided breaking changes less [Migration guid](https://www.reatom.dev/core-v1#migration-guide) to the new LTS (v3) version.
 3 years of successful maintains is not ended, but continued in [adapter package](https://www.reatom.dev/core-v1).
 We hope it shows and prove our responsibility.

 To be honest, right now bus factor is one, [@artalar](https://github.com/artalar/) - the creator and product owner of this, but it wasn't always like this [as you can see](https://github.com/artalar/reatom/graphs/contributors).
-Reatom PR wasn't great in a past couple of years and a lot of APIs was experimental during development, but now with the new LST version (v3) we bring to new feature of this lib and application development experience for a long time.
+Reatom PR wasn't great in a past couple of years and a lot of APIs was experimental during development, but now with the new LTS version (v3) we bring to new feature of this lib and application development experience for a long time.

 ### How performant Reatom is?